 Most importantly, you will see HOW a license deal is negotiated and be involved in the process.

 - Case studies: what works, what doesn’t and why

 - Making the pitch: necessary elements

-- What music buyers such as music supervisors really look for
+- What music buyers such as music supervisors, ad agencies and gaming companies really look for

 - How to increase the impact and marketability of music